 Sir Francis Drake is an English pirate, slave trader, and sea captain.
 Although he is best known for his circumnavigation of the world in a single expedition, he’s also remembered for his acts of piracy.
 Spain branded him a pirate, known as El Draque.
 There was even a 20,000 ducat reward on his head (this is equivalent to around US$8 million).

-Captain Kidd was an infamous Scottish pirate born in 1654 who died in 1701.
+Captain William Kidd was an infamous Scottish pirate born in 1654 who died in 1701.
 He was tried and executed in London for murder and piracy.
 He is best known for the incidents that led to his execution.
 This included the capture of a French ship.
-Some have suggested that his reputation as a pirate is overblown.
+Some have suggested that his reputation as a pirate is overblown, mostly acting as one of the privateers commissioned by the English Crown.
 Despite this, legends of Captain Kidd’s cruelty remain.
 Not to mention the many prizes he is said to have attained through his piracy.
 For example, the 400-ton Quedagh Merchant.

 Bartholomew Roberts, also known as “Black” Bart Roberts, was born in May 1682 and died in February 1722.
-He was from Wales and is considered to be the most successful pirate of the Golden Age.
-He is thought to have taken over 400 ships in just a few years.
+He was from Wales and is considered to be the most successful marauder of the Golden Age of Piracy.
+He is thought to have taken over 400 ships in just a few years, accumulating a fortune.
 Most of these were off the coast of the Americas and the West African coast.
 He created his own code and was one of the first to use the skull and crossbones flag.
 After his lifetime, he became a popular subject for fiction writers who sought to benefit from the public’s interest in the lives of pirates.

 Who was the worst pirate in history?